Sp3rick/GroupHelp/README.md

     allow to warn only usersIds who exhist on telegram, it can be checked if applyng a restriction returns true add config to allow/disallow adding bot from non-admin users ?identify reply_parameters and add everytime allow_sending_without_reply?
-(GHBot.js)
+(GHBot.js) /geturl, by replying to a message (via reply) and writing this command, you receive the link that refers directly to that message.
+    /inactives [days] sends in private chat the list of users who have not sent a message in the last [days], with the possibility of punish them.
+    /pin [message] - sends the message through the Bot and pins it.
+    /editpin [message] - edits the current pinned message (if sent from the Bot).
+    /delpin - removes the pinned message.
+    /repin - removes and pins again the current pinned message, with notification!
+    /pinned - refers to the current pinned message.
+    /list - sends in private chat the list of users of the group with the number of messages sent by them.
+    /list roles - sends in private chat the list of all the special roles assigned to users /graphic - sends a graph showing the trend of the group members.
+    /trend - sends the group's growth statistics.
+    /logdel - deletes the selected message and sends it to the Log Channel /send - permits to send a post through the Bot with parse mode support

 ## Known possible bugs:
 -sometimes db.chats.update in plugins may be not used at all because you can still edit the global object cause to reference, not using it may cause some issue. +if global reference get cleared too early code may try to access and inexistent variable